-Notes: This figure shows the distribution of days on leave by workers' age and occupation for the youngest and oldest group of workers.
+Notes: This figure shows the probability that a worker contracts disease d by by workers' age and occupation for the youngest and oldest group of workers.
+Diseases are ordered as presented in Table A7.
 Sample includes male private-sector employees.
 Blue-collar worker refers to workers who engage in hard manual labor, typically agriculture, manufacturing, construction, mining, or maintenance.
 White-collar worker refers to workers whose daily work activities do not involve manual labor-e.g., teachers or administrative staff.
-Additional groups are presented in Appendix Figure A5.
-This figure is referenced in Section III.C and in Section IV.A.
+This figure is referenced in Section IV.D.